linkedin/swift-style-guide/README.md

 ### 3.5 Optionals

 * **3.5.1** The only time you should be using implicitly unwrapped optionals is with `@IBOutlet`s.
 In every other case, it is better to use a non-optional or regular optional property.
 Yes, there are cases in which you can probably "guarantee" that the property will never be `nil` when used, but it is better to be safe and consistent.
+Similarly, don't use force unwraps.

 * **3.5.2** Don't use `as!` or `try!`.